lllyasviel/DanbooRegion/README_temp.md

 .

     Q: I am writing a SIGGRAPH paper.
-Can I put images from this dataset to may paper?
+Can I put images from this dataset in my paper?
     A: Yes, but be carful that we do not have the copyright of these images.
 ACM Digital Library managers may ask you to remove all images without copyrights in your camera-ready SIGGRAPH papers.